-Fall vegetables are so worth planting!
+Fall vegetables are worth planting!

 Whether your summer garden didn’t go as planned, or you’re wanting extra food, fall vegetables are a great addition to your garden planning.

-Often in the spring we’re excited about garden planning and planting, but by mid-summer we’re done with the weeds and the heat.
+Often in the spring, we’re excited about garden planning and planting, but by mid-summer, we’re done with the weeds and the heat.
 The thought of adding a fall garden is not something most gardeners think of.

 Growing fall vegetables adds weeks of extra garden harvests!

-Fall is the best time to grow most of the cool season crops because the days are cooling, not warming like the spring
+Autumn is the best time to grow most of the cool season crops because the days are cooling, not warming like the spring

 I’ve found that fall crops still grow super fast in the fall, even with the shorter daylight hours, because of the ideal temperatures.
 Often it’s the summer heat that slows down cool season crops, and even makes them bolt and go to seed.